Velociraptor45/Xipona/readme.md

 ### Frontend Logging

 It is possible to collect client-side logs (e.g. exceptions).
 The compose files have an additional service LogCollector that must be uncommented (plus the two corresponding docker volumes).
-Additionally, you have to enable the LogCollector in the frontend's appsettings (disabled by default) and set the LogCollector's address.
+Additionally, you have to enable the LogCollector in the frontend's appsettings (`CollectRemoteLogs` section; disabled by default) and set the LogCollector's address.

 ### Key Vault
 Instead of providing the database credentials via docker secrets, it's also possible to retrieve them from a [HashiCorp Vault](https://www.vaultproject.io/).
 To do so, you need the following setup (this assumes that you already have a running Vault):